 For a Privacy Report that shows a list of known trackers who’ve been blocked from tracking you, see See who was blocked from tracking you.

-Note: Every time you visit a website, it gathers data about your device — such as your system configuration — and uses that data to show you a web page that works well on your device.
+Note: Every time you visit a website, it gathers data about your device — such as your system configuration — and uses that data to show you webpages that work well on your device.
 Some companies use this data to try to uniquely identify your device — known as fingerprinting.
-To prevent this, whenever you visit a web page, Safari presents a simplified version of your system configuration.
+To prevent this, whenever you visit a website, Safari presents a simplified version of your system configuration.
 Your Mac looks more like everyone else’s Mac, which dramatically reduces the ability of trackers to uniquely identify your device.